Data Scientist, Data Engineer & Other Data Careers, Explained

 There can be a lot of overlap between the data scientist and the machine learning engineer, at least in the realm of data modeling (read: the process of employing predictive analytics) and everything that comes along with that.
 However, there is often confusion as to what the differences are between these roles as well.
 For a very solid discussion of the relationship between data engineers and data scientists, a pair of roles which also can also have significant overlap, have a look at this great article by Mihail Eric.

 Remember that these are simply archetypes of five major data profession roles, and these can vary between organizations.
-The flowchart in the image from the beginning of the article can be useful in helping you navigate the landscape and where you might find your role within it.
 Enjoy the ride to your ideal data profession!